Cesare Lombroso: The Man of Genius

 Lombroso believed that genius was closely related to madness.
-In his attempts to develop these notions, while in Moscow in 1897 he traveled to Yasnaya Polyana to meet Lev Tolstoy in hopes of elucidating and providing evidence for his theory of genius reverting or degenerating into insanity.
+In his attempts to develop these notions, while in Moscow in 1897 he travelled to Yasnaya Polyana to meet Leo Tolstoy in hopes of elucidating and providing evidence for his theory of genius reverting or degenerating into insanity.

 Lombroso published The Man of Genius in 1889, a book which argued that artistic genius was a form of hereditary insanity.
 In order to support this assertion, he began assembling a large collection of "psychiatric art".
 He published an article on the subject in 1880 in which he isolated thirteen typical features of the "art of the insane."
 Although his criteria are generally regarded as outdated today, his work inspired later writers on the subject, particularly Hans Prinzhorn.